 If you have witnessed or been a victim to a racist incident involving physical assault or any other incident of a criminal nature, you should report it to An Gardaí Síochána (Police Officers in Ireland).
 Unfortunately, under current legislation many racist incidents cannot be considered crimes.
 However, ICOS still urges victims of racism to take action.

-The European Network Against Racism (ENAR) Ireland is a national network of civil society groups who are committed to combating racism and all related forms of discrimination.
-As a member of ENAR Ireland, ICOS is committed to working against racism, and promoting good anti-discrimination policies and procedures in Irish higher education, as well as in the wider community.
+The Irish Network Against Racism (INAR) Ireland is a national network of civil society groups who are committed to combating racism and all related forms of discrimination.
+As a member of INAR, ICOS is committed to working against racism, and promoting good anti-discrimination policies and procedures in Irish higher education, as well as in the wider community.

-ENAR Ireland has a reporting system - iReport - through which racist incidents in Ireland can be recorded.
-By reporting incidents of racism, you allow ENAR Ireland and ICOS to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.
+INAR Ireland has a reporting system - iReport - through which racist incidents in Ireland can be recorded.
+By reporting incidents of racism, you allow INAR and ICOS to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.